AlexLandisBSU/RandomNumberGame2025Landis/README.md

 8/29/2025 4:24pm - Got a while-loop working but kept forgetting formating such as above-
 				also learned that the 1-100 might only be reaching 99, might have to add 1 to it during generation

+8/29/2025 4:39pm - Attempted to add name and struggled with formatting to put user's name between two texts.